bmcphail05/SOC609Final/PITCHME.md

 **HYPOTHESIS 1b**:
 A child's social ties to a particular religion are weaker and fewer in number when the parents do NOT share a religion.

+**AND**, therefore, likely to be more/less religious.

 ---

-**HYPOTHESIS 2**:
-If a child's network structure favors one of the parent's network more than the other, then the child is more likely to adopt that parent's religion/irreligion.

----
 **Summary**:

-Parents' ties strongly influences ties of their child.
+Parents' ties strongly influence the ties of their child.

 If parents' networks include a lot of ties to particular religion, then the child will develop ties with them and eventually adopt that religion.

 Because interreligious parents expose their children to fewer ties to a particular religion, their children are less likely to be religious.